Anne-Marie Martin

 Anne-Marie Martin (born Edmonda Benton; November 11, 1957) is a Canadian screenwriter, equestrian, and former actress who is best known for playing Sgt.
 Dori Doreau in the American television comedy series Sledge Hammer! from 1986 to 1988, as well as her roles in several horror films, such as Prom Night (1980) and The Boogens (1981).

 Early life

 Martin was born Edmonda Benton in Toronto, Ontario on November 11, 1957.
-Prior to embarking on a screen acting career, she worked for theater director Hrant Alianak in Toronto, performing at the Theatre Passe Muraille.
+Prior to embarking on a screen acting career, she worked for theatre director Hrant Alianak in Toronto, performing at the Theatre Passe Muraille.